Axia-Tech/AXIA-wiki/docs/learn/learn-account-restore.md

 ## AXIA{.js} Browser Plugin

 To back up an account using the AXIA{.js} browser plugin, open the extension and select the desired account to back up.
-Click on the three dots beside the address to open up the account options menu.
+Click on the three axcs beside the address to open up the account options menu.

 ![list-accounts-plugin](../assets/accounts/AXIA.js_list_accounts.png)